Residents at apartment complex asking for help with plumbing problems

-OKLAHOMA CITY — Residents of an Oklahoma City apartment complex are fed up with plumbing issues that have allegedly flooded several units.
+OKLAHOMA CITY --Residents at a northwest Oklahoma City apartment complex are fed up with plumbing issues that have allegedly flooded several units.

-Candace Prioleaux lives at the Meadowbrook Apartments, located near N.W.
+Candace Prioleaux lives at the Meadowbrook Apartments near N.W.
 36th and Meridian.

 "I'm very stressed and very upset," Prioleaux said.